zenml-io/zenml/docs/book/component-guide/model-deployers/vertex.md

 ## How to use it

+A full project example is available in the [ZenML Examples repository](https://github.com/zenml-io/zenml-projects/tree/main/vertex-registry-and-deployer).

 ### Deploy a model in a pipeline

 Here's an example of how to use the Vertex AI Model Deployer in a ZenML pipeline: